daltonclaybrook/ProtocolWitness/README.md

 ```

 Using a protocol witness instead of a protocol means that we can create as many variations of the `APIClient` as we want
 without needing a bunch of new types and boilerplate.
-In our tests, we can replace function implementation on a
+In our tests, we can replace function implementations on a
 test-by-test basis.

 But this strategy is not without its faults either.
 What if your witness needs to manage a lot of mutable state?
 You
-could capture state variables in your witness closures, but eventually this starts to feel like we're fighting the
+could capture state variables in your witness closures, but eventually, this starts to feel like we're fighting the
 system, especially when we could be using a class (or actor).
 What if we could build our dependency as a class like we'd
 prefer while also leveraging the flexibiliy of protocol witnesses for abstraction and testability?

 ## The Macro

-This project aims to solve the problem decribed above.
+This project aims to solve the problem described above.
 You can build your dependency as a class or actor, then annotate
 it with the `@ProtocolWitness` macro.
 At compile time, the macro generates a new type for you under the namespace of
 your dependency called `Witness`.
 This new type is a struct that mirrors your class/actor using closures instead of
 functions and properties.
 The `Witness` type contains a static function called `live` for instantiating the "live"